 From 2008 to 2019, Prof. Jurdak was at CSIRO, where he established and led the Distributed Sensing Systems Group that spans Brisbane, Hobart, and Canberra, and is one of the leading large scale sensing group worldwide.
 He currently maintain a visiting scientist role with the DSS Group.
 Prof. Jurdak has a PhD in Information and Computer Science at University of California, Irvine in September, an MS in Computer Networks and Distributed Computing from the Electrical and Computer Engineering Department at UCI, and a BE in Computer and Communications Engineering from the Faculty of Engineering and Architecture at the American University of Beirut.

-Prof Jurdak has over 120 peer-reviewed journal and conference publications, as well as a book published by Springer in 2007 titled Wireless Ad Hoc and Sensor Networks: A Cross-Layer Design Perspective.
-He serves on the editorial board of 3 international journals, and he regularly serves on the organising and technical program committees of international conferences (WoWMoM, IEEE Blockchain, DCOSS, RTSS, Sensapp, Percom, EWSN, ICDCS).
-Prof Jurdak is an Honorary Professor at the University of Queensland, and Adjunct Professor at University of New South Wales, Macquarie University and James Cook University.
+Prof Jurdak has over 150 peer-reviewed journal and conference publications, as well as a book published by Springer in 2007 titled Wireless Ad Hoc and Sensor Networks: A Cross-Layer Design Perspective.
+He serves on the editorial board of 4 international journals, and he regularly serves on the organising and technical program committees of international conferences (WoWMoM, IEEE Blockchain, DCOSS, RTSS, Sensapp, Percom, EWSN, ICDCS).
+Prof Jurdak is an Honorary Professor at the University of Queensland, and Conjoint Professor at University of New South Wales.
 He is a Senior Member of the IEEE.